RespiraWorks/Ventilator/software/controller/README.md

 $ pio run -t upload
 ```

-A more convenient way to run is to use the [upload.sh](upload.sh) script.
+A more convenient way to run is to use the `./controller.sh --run`.
 If you have multiple Nucleos that you
 want to deploy to, you should consult the [platformio configuration guide](platformio).

 ### USB permission problems